 Stripping.
 No harvest proceeding probing.

-The great image says: The mountain is attached to the earth, Stripping.
+The judgment says: The mountain is attached to the earth, Stripping.
 The high ones make their house peaceful by generosity to the low ones.

 Bo: the ideogram and the story (NEW).
 What does it mean for your question?